JankariTech/blog/src/assets/TDDInGo.md

 ```

 ### 4. repeat
-running the tests again I get:
+running the tests again, I get:

 `./bsdate.go:195:1: missing return at end of function`

 That is true, let's return something, but what?
-Hey let's just create a BS date with the Gregorian numbers
+Hey, let's just create a BS date with the Gregorian numbers
 ```diff
  func NewFromGregorian(gregorianDay, gregorianMonth, gregorianYear int) (Date, error) {
 -